Godspower-Eze/learn-cryptography-and-zk/README.md

 ## Usage

-This serves as a learning material for me in my journey to becoming a proficient at cryptography.
+This serves as a learning material for me in my journey to becoming proficient at cryptography.
 I hope it helps you learn as well.

 ## Disclamer

 You probably know this but DO NOT USE IN PRODUCTION.
-Cryptography is a delicate pierce of art.